 Best places to eat in Santorini

 Here are some more places that I often see mentioned in other travel guides, in both Greek and English.
-If you go, please leave a comment and let us know what you thought, as it may help other people!
+If you go, please leave a comment and let me know what you thought, as it may help other people!

 - Metaxi mas, Episkopi Gonias (this would be my number one choice to try)